joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 categories: misc
 ---

-There’s not much to see here except me dusting off some old knowledge from my architecture class years ago to parallelize computations using SIMD, implement something in C++ and compare it with Python.
+There isn’t much to see here, just me dusting off some old architecture knowledge to parallelize computations using SIMD, implement it in C++, and compare the results with Python.

-This meant implementing a vectorized version of the cosine similarity in C++ to see how it compares to Python,  NumPy, SciPy, and plain C++.
+The task involved creating a vectorized version of the cosine similarity in C++ to compare its performance against Python, NumPy, SciPy, and plain C++ implementations.

-Below is my implementation along with the average times to calculate the similarity for two random vectors of 640,000 floats, which, apart from SciPy, are probably far from optimal
+Below is my implementation and the average times for calculating the similarity between two random vectors of 640,000 floats.
+Apart from SciPy, these results are probably far from optimal.

-The details and complete implementation can be found [here](https://github.com/joseprupi/cosine-similarity-comparison).
+The full details and implementation can be found [here](https://github.com/joseprupi/cosine-similarity-comparison).

 ```python
 # Python